leohbatista/esp32-control-web-app/README.md

-# Esp32ControlWebApp
+# ESP32 Control - Web App

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.8.
+This project can control ESP32 using Firebase Realtime Database by reading collected data and setting the control values

 ## Development server